 Research into the field of decision-making is expansive; tapping into the chemistry of the human brain and uncovering strategies to release endorphins when shopping.
 The book ‘Start With Why’ by Simon Sinek explores the concept of the ‘Golden Circle’; an ability to focus on the ‘why’ of the business rather than the ‘what’, with the ‘how’ being the gel that brings it together.
 In short, communicating ‘why’ you are in business, not directly ‘what’ you are offering or ‘how’ you do it.

 Some of the world’s most inspiring brands (think Nike and Apple) have adopted this concept to build followers and establish themselves as a brand.
 It’s never been easier to start a company, but because of this, it’s also never been harder to build a brand.
 A brand won’t wash away easily when the tide comes in because it’s anchored by meaning.
 How does your business approach rank on the trust barometer?
 If you’re not sure if you’re leading with a brand or a transactional message, answer these 5 questions to help evaluate your positioning.

 a) Using a direct, product-centric tone of voice.

 b) By focusing on our core values and creating conversation.

-a) Flash sales, 2-4-1 offers and lowest- price guarantees; utilising the fast release of products with marketing strategies to encourage a high volume of sales.
+a) Flash sales, 2-4-1 offers, and lowest- price guarantees; utilizing the fast release of products with marketing strategies to encourage a high volume of sales.

 b) Building a relationship with customers and creating rapport with target markets.
 Inviting people to browse products with no pressure to buy.

-3. Which of these businesses have a similar marketing strategy to yours?
+Which of these businesses has a similar marketing strategy to yours?

 a) Shoppers will jump around trying to find the best bargain before making a purchase.